 An active policy on common water RDI in Europe will result in a strong and coordinated, scientific and economic position in the global water sector on the protection and value of water.
 This will be of mutual benefit and interest, and will be transferable to the rest of the world.
 Additionally, this can also contribute to meet the needs of developing countries.

 The need for cooperation in water is not only motivated by efficiency and impact.
 Water issues lend themselves for cooperation between countries in an almost natural way: rivers, drought and pollution do not respect political boundaries.

 With the Europe 2020 Strategy, the Commission proposed to the Member States a comprehensive and long-term partnership for addressing together major societal challenges.
-In the conclusions of its meeting of 4 February 2011, the European Council endorsed the Commission's proposal for an Innovation Union21, and launched the European Innovation Partnerships.
-Europe's expertise and resources must be mobilized in a coherent manner.
+In the conclusions of its meeting of 4 February 2011, the European Council endorsed the Commission's proposal for an Innovation Union, and launched the European Innovation Partnerships.
+Europe's expertise and must resources be mobilized in a coherent manner.

 Synergies between the EU and the Member States must be fostered in order to ensure that innovations with a societal benefit reach the market quickly.
-This JPI will become one of the building blocks of the "Water Efficient Europe" innovation partnership.